rust-lang/book/nostarch/chapter06.md

 ```

 <caption>
-Listing 6-1: Storing the data and type of an IP address using a `struct`
+Listing 6-1: Storing the data and variety of an IP address using a `struct`
 </caption>

-Here, we've defined a struct `IPAddr` that has two fields: a `kind` field that
+Here, we’ve defined a struct `IPAddr` that has two fields: a `kind` field that
-is of type `IpAddrKind` (the enum we defined previously), and an `address`
+is of type `IpAddrKind` (the enum we defined previously) and an `address` field
-field of type `String`.
+of type `String`.
 We have two instances of this struct.
-The first,
+The first, `home`, has
-`home`, has the value `IpAddrKind::V4` as its `kind`, with associated address
+the value `IpAddrKind::V4` as its `kind` with associated address data of
-data of `127.0.0.1`.
+`127.0.0.1`.
 The second instance, `loopback`, has the other variant of
 `IpAddrKind` as its `kind` value, `V6`, and has address `::1` associated with
 it.
 We’ve used a struct to bundle the `kind` and `address` values together, so
-that now the kind is associated with the value itself.
+now the variant is associated with the value.

 We can represent the same concept in a more concise way using just an enum
 rather than an enum as part of a struct by putting data directly into each enum